w3woody/OCTools/README.md

 ## Using with Xcode

-To build and incorporate the OCTools into Xcode, you need to build the OCYacc tool and the OCLex tool as command-line tools, copy into a known location (such as `/usr/local/bin`), add the path to your shell $PATH setting (if needed), and modify the settings for each Xcode project where you use the tools.
+To use the OCTools in Xcode, you need to install the files on your computer and update the build rules of your Xcode project to use them.

-### Step 1: Build the tools
+### Step 1: Install the tools.

-This can be done by opening the OCTools workspace, selecting "oclex" and running "Archive", then selecting "ocyacc" and running Archive.
-In both cases this will produce an archive with the individual tools oclex and ocyacc as command-line tools.

-(After each archive process is complete, the "Archives" window will open, showing the archive of the tool.
-Right-click and select "Show In Finder" to show the *xcarchive* bundle.
-Right-click on the bundle and select "Show Package Contents."
-The command line tool will be in the directory Products/usr/local/bin.)

-### Step 2: Copy to a known path location.

-I usually copy the tools to `/usr/local/bin`; you may choose somewhere else if you wish.

-Open Terminal.
-Create `/usr/local/bin` if necessary; this can be done by executing commands like:

-    cd /usr
-    sudo mkdir local
-    cd local
-    sudo mkdir bin

-(After each sudo command you may need to enter your password.)

-Now with the current path of the Terminal at `/usr/local/bin`, execute:

-    open .

-This will open a finder window at the location `/usr/local/bin`.
-You can then drag and drop the tool located in the *xcarchive* bundle using Finder.
-(Finder may ask for a password before copying the tool into place.)
+Download the [installer](https://github.com/w3woody/OCTools/raw/master/octools.pkg) from GitHub.
+This file is a MacOS X file which will install two files to /usr/local/bin: the `ocyacc` command-line tool and the `oclex` command line tool.

+**NOTE:** to uninstall, you can simply use the MacOS Terminal to delete these two tools: with the terminal open type `sudo rm /usr/local/bin/oclex` and `sudo rm /usr/local/bin/ocyacc`.
+The installer does not install any other files.

-### Step 3: Update your $PATH settings.
+### Step 2: Update your $PATH settings.
 (Optional)

 This step is strictly not necessary but comes in handy if you wish to run the oclex/ocyacc tool from the command line.